MicroEJ/docs/VEEPortingGuide/uiBRS.rst

    * ``LLUI_DISPLAY_IMPL_newDrawingRegion()``
    * ``LLUI_DISPLAY_IMPL_refresh()``

-.. warning:: The both functions are already implemented as weak functions in the Graphics Engine (see :ref:`section_brs_default`)
+.. warning:: Both functions are already implemented as weak functions in the Graphics Engine (see :ref:`section_brs_default`)

 Behavior
 --------

 The following table illustrates how the strategy works:

-.. list-table:: Strategy Custom
+.. list-table:: Strategy "Custom"
    :widths: 30 60 20
    :header-rows: 1